BEULAH PARK

 Thoroughbred Racing

 Grove City is the birthplace for both Thoroughbred and Greyhound racing in Ohio.
 The Sport of Queens, Greyhound racing, was short lived but attracted thousands to the track once located on the grounds of Our Lady of Perpetual Help School.
-The Sport of Kings, Thoroughbred racing, lasted 91 years ending in 2014 with the closing of Beulah Park.
+The Sport of Kings, thoroughbred racing, lasted 91 years ending in 2014 with the closing of Beulah Park.

 Adam Grant created Beulah Park in 1889 as a community gathering place when he built single family homes in what is known as the Beulah Addition, just west of the railroad tracks in the Grove City Town Center.